-Any change affecting a student's current registration must receive the Academic Dean's approval and be reported to the Registrar by means of an official Add/Drop Form.
+Any change affecting a student's current registration must receive the written approval of the Academic Dean or student's Advisor and be reported to the Registrar.
 Adding a course will not be permitted beyond the first week of instruction.